 Resources for Young People

-It’s important to get the facts about sex, even if you’re not sexually active, so that you can make responsible choices about your life.
+It’s important to get the facts about sex (even if you’re not sexually active) so you can make responsible choices about your life.
 It’s smart to protect yourself from unplanned pregnancy, HIV, and other sexually transmitted diseases, and to make sure your relationships and your body are healthy.

 Check out our blog!

 Our educators are available to teach sessions on a wide variety of topics, at your school, after-school group, church, youth center, or elsewhere in your community.
 Email [email protected] to contact the educator closest to your area to find out more or schedule a session.

 Questions about birth control, STDs, emergency contraception (EC), laws affecting teens' access to abortion, or other sexual health issues?
 Planned Parenthood offers an online chat service to answer questions.
 If you have a time-sensitive question about emergency contraception or other health issues, please call your local Planned Parenthood health center at 1-800-230-PLAN.

 Peer Educators serve as a resource for others in their communities, answering questions about puberty, reproductive health, sexuality, sexually transmitted diseases, relationships, and other sexuality and sexual health concerns.
 Young people aged 14-22 who successfully complete a comprehensive 40-hour training program are eligible to become Peer Educators, providing information to other youth in one-on-one consultations or group educational sessions.
 Peer education provides youth the opportunity to develop valuable skills in leadership, public speaking, and community outreach.